GraphAIR: Graph Representation Learning with Neighborhood Aggregation and Interaction: Background and Preliminaries

 \begin{remark} Proposition \ref{prop:implicit-interaction} states that the effect of non-linear activation functions in GCNs is to introduce the interaction terms of neighborhood features.
-Importantly, the coefficients of the neighborhood interacting terms in current GCN-based models are relatively small, leading to a negligible contribution to node representations.
+The coefficients of the neighborhood interacting terms in current GCN-based models are relatively small, leading to a negligible contribution to node representations.
+Considering other kinds of non-linear activation functions, such as ReLU-like piecewise non-saturating activation function, they exhibit less non-linearity than then sigmoid function; therefore, the coefficients of the neighborhood interacting terms in current GCN-based models will be smaller than $\frac{1}{48}$.
 As existing GCNs are usually shallow with only one or two non-linear layers to avoid oversmoothing and overfitting \cite{Li:2018wc}, non-linearity of graph data cannot be learned sufficiently. \end{remark}

+Moreover, we also conduct empirical experiments to compare the performance of existing representative GCN-based models by using other activation functions, including sigmoid and tanh.
+As shown in Table \ref{fig:GCN-activation}, even with highly non-linear activation functions such as tanh and sigmoid, existing GCN-based methods perform even worse than their original models.
+We think the performance degradation is due to these saturating non-linear activation functions suffer from vanishing gradients and are much slower than non-saturating activation function \cite{Krizhevsky:2012wl,Xu:2015uj}.
+The results in Table \ref{fig:GCN-activation} demonstrates the inefficiency of leveraging activation functions to capture non-linearity of graph-structured data.